Scattering graph method for 3D radiative transfer: Theoretical basis of scattering graph RT solver

 in which $\mu_e = \mu_s + \mu_a$.
 That is to say the effect of radiance at the point $r_j^i$ affects the radiance at point $r_l^k$ in accordance with the well-known Beer-Lambert-Bouguer attenuation law.

 Examining the effect of scattering between the points $r_j^i$ and $r_l^k$ is a non-trivial task.
+At this point it must be noted that for this question to be physically meaningful, scattering between the points $r_j^i$ and $r_l^k$ should be possible -- with low values of $\mu_s$, scattering is possible, but it can be insignificant, which poses merely computational nuisance, whereas with very high values of $\mu_s$, the mean free path ($1/\mu_s$) can be much shorter than the distance between $r_j^i$ and $r_l^k$, indicating that scattering between these two points is not only minimal, but also unphysical.
+Therefore, extra care is needed when analyzing highly scattering media from this point-of-view.

 One approach is to use a heuristic function to estimate the Eq. \ref{eq:radiance_effectuality}.
 Let's define a \textit{scattering coupling} function $C: \R^3 \times \R^3 \rightarrow \R$, which gives some numerical value how radiance in one point affects radiance in another point.
 The scattering coupling function is now defined to be